KenKundert/emborg/doc/examples.rst

 configured to use a private key and that key should be preloaded into your SSH agent.

-This configuration keeps the passphrase is kept in `Avendesora
+This passphrase for this configuration is kept in `Avendesora
 <https://avendesora.readthedocs.io>`_, and the encryption method is *keyfile*.
 As such, it is critical that you extract the keyfile from *Borg* and copy it and your *Avendesora* files to a safe place so that both the keyfile and passphrase